transentis/bptk_py_tutorial/usage/quickstart.md

 # Quickstart

 The best way to get started with the *Business Prototyping Toolkit for Python* (BPTK-Py) is to download the BPTK-Py Tutorial.

-The tutorial contains Jupyter notebooks and example models that illustrate how to use the BPTK_Py framework to build models in Python System Dynamics, agent-based modeling and how to transpile models in XMILE format.
+The tutorial contains the Jupyter notebooks and example models that we use to generate the [BPTK documentation](https://bptk.transentis.com)

 You can clone or download the tutorial from our [git repository](https://github.com/transentis/bptk_py_tutorial/) on Github.